Afghan Arabs: Composition

-Interest in martyrdom
+Pan-Islamism and martyrdom

 Afghan Arabs have been described as strongly motivated by hopes for martyrdom.
 Rahimullah Yusufzai, the Peshawar bureau chief for the Pakistani daily News, remarked on his amazement that one camp of Arab Afghans pitched white tents on the front lines, where they were easy marks for Soviet bombers, then attacking the camp.
 When he asked the Arabs why, they replied: "We want them to bomb us!
 We want to die!"
 Bin Laden himself has said: "I wish I could raid and be slain, and then raid and be slain, and then raid and be slain."

-Attitude to the West
+Attitude towards the Western world

 The Afghan resistance "had been considerably romanticized in the American press and had made tours through American churches, where they were lauded for their spiritual courage in the common fight against Marxism and godlessness".
 Some of the Afghan Arabs jihadis who flocked to Afghanistan, however, saw themselves as opponents of the West every bit as much as of Communism.

 French writer Olivier Roy, who spent some years in Afghanistan, and served with the United Nations Office for Coordinating Relief in Afghanistan (UNOCA), has written that the jihadis "did not become anti-Western after 1991 – they had always been so."

 All westerners, like me, who encountered the so-called "Arabs" inside Afghanistan during the war of resistance were struck (sometimes physically) by their hostility.
 The Arabs constantly asked the Afghan mujahideen commanders to get rid of the "infidels" and to choose only good Muslims as supporters, and called for the expulsion of Western NGOs ... in many areas the mujahideen had to intervene to prevent physical assaults on westerners.

 Author Gilles Kepel writes that in Peshwar Pakistan, some Afghan Arabs attacked "Europe and American humanitarian agencies ... trying to help the Afghan refugees."

 In contrast according to former British Defence Secretary Michael Portillo, late Prime Minister of Pakistan Benazir Bhutto told him said Osama bin Laden was initially pro-American.
 According to Prince Bandar bin Sultan of Saudi Arabia, on the one occasion he met and talked to Osama bin Laden, bin Laden thanked him for his "efforts to bring the Americans, our friends, to help us against the atheists, he said the communists."
+However, Robert Fisk reported that in 1996 bin Laden considered Saudi Arabia to be a colony of the U.S., that the Saudi people regarded the U.S. as the "real enemy," and that the deaths of 600,000 Iraqi children due to UN sanctions amounted to a "crusade against Islam."